supercollider/supercollider.github.io/development/code-style-cpp.md

 ### Indentation

-Use tabs for indentation
+* Older code uses tabs for indentaion.
-Tab width is 4 spaces
+* Newer code often uses 4 spaces (sometimes only 2 spaces).

+When modifying existing code, always make sure you use the same indentation style as the rest of the file.

 ### Identifiers